edwardvanvliet/IoT_Lightroom_24_7_Edward_van_Vliet/README.md

 # IoT - Lightroom 24/7 - Arduino - Adafruit IO - Color Picker - Light Sensor - Manual - Edward van Vliet

 # Picking a color via the Color Picker (Block) on Adafruit IO using a LED-strip connected to a NODEMCU 1.0, by using Arduino IDE (2.0) software.
-A light sensor is also required to measure the brightness of the light coming from outside (to your window).
-Lastly we will connect our NodeMCU 1.0 to the internet by using a personal Hotspot Wi-Fi.
-You will need internet, because eventually, you'll have to use a Geolocation API (or an AmbientLightSensor API) in this manual.
+In my concept a light sensor is required to measure the brightness of the light coming from outside (to your window).
+We do have to connect our NodeMCU 1.0 to the internet.
+Because when using the PRE-SET Mode (see UX Documentation), my LED-lights will need to know the date and time.
+That's why we will use a NTP Server to determine the date and time.
+For example, in Winter times, it gets dark earlier at night and then the next morning the sun will also rise up earlier.
+So the amount of light that is coming from outside also depends on what season it is.

 By Edward van Vliet - 500761369<br>
 Last updated 27 October 2022

 ## Introduction
 Using this manual you'll be able to pick a color via the Color Picker (Block) on Adafruit IO using a LED-strip connected to a NODEMCU 1.0, by using Arduino IDE (2.0) software.
-By using a light sensor, sticked to your window, you'll be able to measure the brightness of the incoming light (from outside).
+In my concept a light sensor (sticked to your window) is required to measure the brightness/strength of the incoming light.
+So, by using a light sensor (sticked to or at your window), you'll be able to measure the brightness of the incoming light from outside, the natural light.
+We'll also need to connect our NodeMCU 1.0 to the internet.
+Because when using the PRE-SET Mode (see UX Documentation), my LED-lights will need to know the date and time.
+That's why we will use a NTP Server to determine the date and time.
+For example, in Winter times, it gets dark earlier at night and then the next morning the sun will also rise up earlier.
+So the amount of light that is coming from outside also depends on what season it is.
 We will also connect our NodeMCU 1.0 to the internet, because eventually, you'll either have to use the NTP Client Library, or another Light Sensor API in this manual.

 ## Required hardware components
   - 1x Node MCU 1.0